yrks12/TelegramMusicStreamer/README.md

 2. **"No such file or directory"**: Check that all project files are uploaded correctly
 3. **Bot not responding**: Verify your `TELEGRAM_TOKEN` is set correctly
 4. **Download failures**: Some videos may be restricted - try different content
+5. **Missing thumbnails**: If thumbnail processing fails, the bot will fall back to text-only messages

 For any issues, check the console output for detailed error messages.